jolution/le-checkout-jira/README.md

 [![Star this repository](https://img.shields.io/github/stars/jolution/le-checkout-jira?style=social)](https://github.com/jolution/le-checkout-jira)

+And of course, if you like the extension, please consider giving it a ⭐️⭐️⭐️⭐️⭐️ review on the [Chrome Web Store](https://chromewebstore.google.com/detail/lecheckout-jira/dlnckhalkgolbmdjengopemhjihfcgde/reviews).

+[//]: # (or Firefox Add-ons page.)

+**The extension must be installed before you can leave a review.**

+---

-We do not currently offer direct support for this project.
+We do not currently offer direct support for this project, please use the [Discussions](https://github.com/jolution/le-checkout-jira/discussions) or [Issues](https://github.com/jolution/le-checkout-jira/issues) section for any questions or issues you may have.

 ## 🗺️ Roadmap

-### 🔄 Unifying LeCheckout Extensions for Jira and GitHub
+### 🔄 Shared Library: Unifying LeCheckout for Jira & GitHub

-We are excited to announce the start of the unification of [LeCheckout for Jira](https://github.com/jolution/le-checkout-jira) and [LeCheckout for GitHub](https://github.com/jolution/le-checkout-github).
-This consolidation aims to provide a unified and enhanced experience for users managing both Jira issues and GitHub repositories.
+We’re currently working on extracting a **shared library** to unify the core logic of [LeCheckout for Jira](https://github.com/jolution/le-checkout-jira) and [LeCheckout for GitHub](https://github.com/jolution/le-checkout-github).
+This step will help us streamline development, reduce duplication, and ensure consistent behavior across both extensions.

-By bringing these two extensions together, we offer a seamless experience across both platforms, ensuring consistency and reducing the need for multiple installations.
+Once the shared library is in place, the **GitHub version** will be updated to match the improved logic already available in the **Jira version**.

 ### 🚀 Upcoming Features

+- [x] Logo and CI design
+- [x] Rollout to Chrome Web Store
+- [ ] Design the popup Component
+- [ ] Firefox extension version (in progress)
+- [ ] Subtask handling
-- Unifying LeCheckout Extensions for Jira and GitHub
+- [ ] Shared library for LeCheckout for Jira and GitHub
+- [ ] Custom title inputs (Community request)
-- Add Azure DevOps support
+- [ ] Add Azure DevOps support
-- Logo and CI design
-- Optimized design for Jira On Premise and Jira Cloud
+- [ ] Optimized design for Jira On-Premise and Jira Cloud
-- Integration into popup variant of the ticket
+- [ ] Integration into the popup variant of the ticket
-- Setup option for toggle the emojis
+- [ ] Setup option to toggle emojis
-- Setup option to hide some of the prefix branches
+- [ ] Setup option to hide specific branch prefixes
-- Rolling out to Chrome Store
-- Creating the extension for Firefox
-- Add GitLab support
+- [ ] Add GitLab support

+### ⚙️ Tech Stack Upgrade: Preparing for v2.0

+The current codebase is more of a PoC (proof of concept), and while it served us well to validate the idea, we’re now preparing for a more robust and scalable **2.0 release**.

+For this next version, we plan to rebuild the extensions using a **modern frontend framework** — like **[Preact](https://preactjs.com/)** — to improve maintainability, performance, and developer experience.

+This will allow us to:

+- Streamline the UI and make it more modular
+- Set a solid foundation for cross-platform extension development

+We’re excited about what’s ahead!

 ## ✍️ Authors (in alphabetical order)